 Grace Atwood, reading influencer and founder of lifestyle blog The Stripe, loves to read at a special spot not far from her home.
 “My favorite place to read a book is definitely in Domino Park, which is just a short walk from my apartment in Brooklyn,” she says.
 “It’s really beautiful.
 There’s nothing more relaxing than lying in the sunshine by the water with a good book.”

 If you look at Emilie Hendryx’s Instagram page, you’ll discover she’s rarely without a book in hand.
-Emilie is an avid reader and a full-time freelancer with a book of her own in the works.
+Emilie is an avid reader and a full-time freelancer with a book of her own.
 When she feels like reading, she steps outside.

 “My ultimate favorite reading spot is my hammock outside in the backyard,” says Emilie, who resides in Northern California.
 “When it’s nice outside, there’s a beautiful breeze, and my two dogs are in the backyard with me and come up and sit.
 I like to lay there, and then I can actually have a great view looking up into the trees.
 It’s very peaceful back there, very calm.”